brandur/org/fragments/google-domains.md

 Google already had me with their great UX and transparent pricing model, but even without that I might have switched anyway just to minimize the number of merchants who are holding my credit card number.
 For the time being, they've got my business.

-<div class="divider-short"></div>

-<sup id="footnote-1"><a href="#footnote-1-source">1</a></sup> GoDaddy had also caught themselves up on the wrong side of the latest bout of fighting of the war of net neutrality, which further accelerated my move.
+[1] GoDaddy had also caught themselves up on the wrong side of the latest bout of fighting of the war of net neutrality, which further accelerated my move.
 The exact details of that are lost to history though.